I get and review Tesla FSD -- and give it an F

 Those who think maps need to be perfect to work and are useless because they get out of date don't really understand how maps work.
 While being the very first to encounter a street that has changed since it was mapped is actually extremely rare, everybody knows you still have to handle it.

 To those who say, "Driving without a map works everywhere" the reality is that driving without a map works poorly "everywhere."
 Driving with a map does work well everywhere, and it's not that expensive -- certainly not so expensive that you would give up safety to save a small amount of money.
+See the video on mapping above for a full explanation with examples.

 There are other limitations to those cars, like turning left